golshani-mhd/moodle-chrome-extension-for-bbb-player/README.md

 # moodle-chrome-extension-for-bbb-player
-Google Chrome extension to show download-scripts of bbb-player
+Google Chrome extension to show download-scripts of bbb-player for khuisf